babylonhealth/ios-playbook/Style-guide/README.md

 ### Generics

-Generic type parameters should be descriptive, upper camel case names.
+Generic type parameters should be descriptive, upper camel-case names.
 When a type name doesn't have a meaningful relationship or role, use a traditional single uppercase letter such as `T`, `U`, or `V`.

 **Preferred**:
 ```swift